 TV Adaption Of 'The Outsider' Takes Stephen King's Scary Story Seriously

-If I had to make a list of the most important figures in pop culture over the last half century, I'd put Stephen King near the top.
+If I had to make a list of the most important figures in pop culture over the last half-century, I would put Stephen King near the top.
 Since publishing his first novel, Carrie, in 1974, the 72-year-old writer has been a literary juggernaut whose books have spawned more than 20 TV shows and more than 40 movies.
 Still going strong, King is best known for tapping into and exploring that most primal of emotions — fear.
 Fear of madness and menstrual blood, fear of killer clowns and demonic pets, fear of addiction and entrapment.

 Faced with a baffling enigma, Ralph enlists the help of Holly Gibney, a socially awkward private eye with astonishing mental gifts.
 She's exceedingly well played by British musician and actress Cynthia Erivo, who recently starred in the Harriet Tubman biopic.
 As Holly pursues leads to other cities and crimes, things get spookier and spookier.